ARMmbed/mbed-os-5-docs/docs/tools/testing/testing_greentea.md

 Because test cases can exist throughout a project, the tools must find them in the project's file structure before building them.

 Test discovery also obeys the same rules that are used when building your project.
-This means that tests that are placed under a directory with a prefix such as `TARGET_`, `TOOLCHAIN_` or `FEATURE_` are only discovered, built and run if your current configuration matches this prefix.
+This means that tests that are placed under a directory with a prefix, such as `TARGET_`, `TOOLCHAIN_` or `FEATURE_`, are only discovered, built and run if your current configuration matches this prefix.

 For example, if you place a test under the directory `FEATURE_BLE` with the following path: